wlswotmd/gef/docs/FAQ.md

 - `vmemmap`
 - `sizeof(struct page)`

-I concluded that the only way to get these is to calculate backwards from valid `page`, `virt` pairs.
+I concluded that the only way to get these is to calculate backwards from valid `page` and `virt` pairs.

 These pairs can be found with a very high probability while parsing the SLUB structure.
 Therefore, GEF calls the `slub-dump` command internally and temporarily, then calculate these values from the result.